NeuroDataDesign/eeg-panda-s17f18/docs/YukaLiu0707/p-factor+exploration.md

 reference: https://github.com/FCP-INDI/C-PAC/blob/master/CPAC/sca/sca.py

 Seed-based Correlation Analysis (SCA) is one of the most common ways to explore functional connectivity within the brain.
 Based on the time series of a seed voxel (or ROI), connectivity is calculated as the correlation of time series for all other voxels in the brain.
 The result of SCA is a connectivity map showing Z-scores for each voxel indicating how well its time series correlates with the time series of the seed.
 Below is an example connectivity map showing correlated voxels based on a seed in the precuneus

     - extract a seed time series using Time Series Extraction
     - compute voxel-wise correlation with Seed Timeseries
     - normalized to contain Z-scores （the number of standard deviations from the mean a data point is）via Fisher R to Z transform

 - **average distance between each pair of participant’s functional connectivity map**

-    - 1 - correlation computed above
+    - distance matrix = 1 - correlation computed above

 - **Multivariate Distance Matrix Regression(MDMR)**: (reveal connectivity in visual cortex)